Home insurance ombudsman

 Is there a home insurance ombudsman?

-While mediation between the two parties is the first course of action, if a suitable agreement cannot be reached, FOS can make a determination.
+While mediation between the two parties is the first course of action, if a suitable agreement cannot be reached, AFCA can make a determination.
 For example, the ombudsman may rule that the insurer must pay a claim it has refused to settle.
-FOS decisions are legally binding for the insurance company.
+AFCA decisions are legally binding for the insurance company.

 Why should I use an ombudsman?

-There are many benefits if you employ FOS to help resolve a dispute with your insurer.
+There are many benefits if you employ AFCA to help resolve a dispute with your insurer.
 These include the following: